Edgecombe County serial killer: Main suspect

-Pittman was born on July 15, 1978 in Rocky Mount, where he was raised by his single mother.
-During his school years, he began to engage in criminal activities, and in 1994, he was arrested on charges of attempting to rape a 2-year-old child.
+Pittman was born on July 15, 1978, in Rocky Mount, where he was raised by his single mother.
+During his school years, he began to engage in criminal activities, and in 1994, he was arrested on charges of attempting to rape a two-year-old child.
 As part of a plea deal, he pleaded guilty to indecent behavior, and in that July was released on probation.
-During the probationary period, he was obliged to spend 90 days in rehabilitation institution for juvenile offenders, but was quickly expelled after a month following a fight, after which he was placed under house arrest.
+During the probationary period, he was obliged to spend 90 days in rehabilitation institution for juvenile offenders, but was expelled after a month following a fight, after which he was placed under house arrest.

 In January 1996, after committing several offences, Pittman was arrested for violating his parole, after which he was again sent to a juvenile correction center, where he remained until mid-1997.
 In subsequent years, he would be charged with theft, assault, resisting arrest and giving alcohol to minors.
-In 2003, Antwan served 45 days in a county jail for hiding the fact that he was a registered sex offender in the state while applying for a job.
+In 2003, he served 45 days in a county jail for hiding the fact that he was a registered sex offender in the state while applying for a job.
 During this time, a blood sample was taken from him.
 In 2004, he was convicted of drunk driving, for which he spent another few weeks in jail.
 In 2007, he was arrested for assaulting a prostitute, in the same area where the other victims had been killed.

 In the spring of 2009, Pittman was arrested once again for driving under the influence, but was released after his bail was paid.
 After failing to appear in court for his trial, he was listed as a fugitive and thereafter arrested in Nash County in August.
 He was lodged in the county jail yet again, where he would soon be charged with Nicholson's murder.
 Due to circumstantial evidence, investigators began to suspect that Pittman might be responsible for the other killings.
 It turned out that he often visited the area near Seven Bridges Road since, as a teenager, he had lived for several years at his grandparents' home in Whitakers, which was located only a few miles away from where Nicholson, Williams, Thorpe, Battle and Hargrove's bodies were later found.
-Prior to his arrest, he had lived in Rocky Mount for six years, including in a one-storey brick building on the outskirts of town, which was not far from Seven Bridges Road.
+Prior to his arrest, he had lived in Rocky Mount for six years, including in a one-story brick building on the outskirts of town, which was not far from Seven Bridges Road.
 In 2005, he briefly lived in a house located near the soccer field where Smallwood's body would later be found.